mariodavid/mariodavid.github.io/_posts/2020-04-13-cuba-to-heroku-in-10-steps.md

 ## Heroku Deployment

 This example shows how to easily deploy the Petclinic application to Heroku.
-Heroku is a PaaS offering, that allows having a very easy and frictionless experience when it comes to running applications in production.
 Compared to other cloud providers and solutions, Heroku is very high level in its building blocks.
 This means that the application developer that just wants to "host a CUBA application" somewhere, can achieve that goal with very little "heavy lifting" on the operations side.

 In this example, I will guide you through the steps that are necessary to deploy the Petclinic project to Heroku.

 {%
     include image-left.html